What We Do

 Enforcement also brings disciplinary cases on behalf of the securities exchanges with which it has entered into Regulatory Services Agreements (RSAs).
 These matters may be brought on behalf of a single exchange or, more commonly, may be brought as global settlements on behalf of multiple self-regulatory organizations, sometimes including FINRA.

-Sanctions for wrongdoing include fines, suspensions, and, in cases of serious misconduct, bars from the brokerage industry.
+Sanctions for wrongdoing include fines, suspensions, and, in cases of serious misconduct, bars from FINRA membership.
 FINRA publishes its Sanction Guidelines so that members, associated persons and their counsel understand the types of disciplinary sanctions that may be applicable to various violations.
 Whenever possible, Enforcement orders firms and individuals to make restitution to harmed customers.

 Not all investigations result in formal disciplinary action.
 For example, if the violation is of a minor nature and there is an absence of customer harm or detrimental market impact, the matter may be resolved with an informal disciplinary action, such as the issuance of a Cautionary Action.
 While Cautionary Actions are considered by the staff in any future disciplinary matter, these actions do not constitute formal discipline and are not reportable on FINRA's Central Registration Depository (CRD) system or Form BD.